glongman/node-todo/Readme.md

 License
 -------

 Node Todo is licensed under the MIT License.
-(See LICENSE)
+(See the LICENSE file)